- How do you define freedom?

 The net migration rate from 2000 to 2016 is the number of in-migrants to the state between January 1, 2000, and July 1, 2016, from other states and DC, minus the number of out-migrants from the state over the same period to other states and DC, divided by the January 1, 2000 population and expressed as a percentage.
 (Data are from the Census Bureau.)
 Thus, a state with a net migration rate of zero sees all its population growth coming from natural increase and net international immigration.
 This measure is one of the best indicators of the growth of a state's economy.
 Per capita income and GDP figures reward states for turning out their low-skill workers.
 Population growth rewards states that have lots of babies (like Utah) or states that happen to have major international airports (like New York).
 By contrast, a state that attracts people from other states almost certainly does so because it is offering more employment opportunities or a better quality of life than other states.

 It is total, annualized personal income growth, adjusted for change in cost of living.
 The data sources are Bureau of Economic Analysis and Berry, Fording, and Hanson (1998), 2009 data update.

 Our study has found that a positive relationship exists between a state's fiscal and personal freedom and its net migration rate, and between its regulatory freedom and income growth.
 Learn more here.

 First note that we split economic freedom by looking at fiscal and regulatory policy separately.

-The fiscal policy dimension consists of categories for state and local tax revenues, government employment, government spending, government debt, and fiscal decentralization.
+The fiscal policy dimension consists of categories for state and local tax revenues, government employment, government consumption, government debt, and state and local financial assets.
 Each of these categories consists of a single variable.
-The variables are measured for each fiscal year: FY 2010, the latest year for which data are available, encompasses the period between July 1, 2009 and June 30, 2010.
-Taxation and debt are measured for each fiscal year.
+The variables are measured for each year or fiscal year.